 - Choking.
 If a person chokes and the airway remains obstructed, he or she will suffer loss of consciousness and, eventually, brain damage and death.
 Chocking is a concern among the elderly or infirm who suffer from “dysphagia,” which is difficulty or inability to swallow.
 Nursing homes should diagnose dysphagia and employ anti-choking protocols, including strict monitoring of vulnerable individuals.

 - Clogged Breathing Tubes.
 Nursing home residents on mechanical ventilation are at risk of asphyxiation (lack of oxygen) if breathing tubes are not monitored and maintained on a daily basis.
 Asphyxiation can quickly lead to loss of consciousness, brain damage, and death.
 If even one resident of a nursing home requires breathing tubes, or “endotracheal intubation” (EI), there should always be at least one staff member trained to maintain breathing tubes on duty.

 - Burn.
 Serious burn injuries (third or fourth degree) are potentially deadly, particularly for the elderly.
 Nursing home residents may suffer burn injuries if exposed to open flame, hot liquids or steam, electrical current, or sunburn.
 Nursing home residents who are improperly restrained with straps, belts, or ropes may suffer friction burns.
-In egregious cases of abuse, a nursing home resident may be intentionally burned with matches, lighters, cigarettes, etc.
+In egregious cases of elder abuse, a nursing home resident may be intentionally burned with matches, lighters, cigarettes, etc.

 Another issue indicating the potential neglect of nursing home residents is wandering or “elopement,” which means leaving the premises without authorization.
 Alzheimer’s disease and other forms of dementia cause victims to wander.
 Nursing homes have a duty to keep residents secure and protect them from the potential injuries that can happen if they wander or elope, such as from falls, exposure to the elements, assault, etc.